smol-ai/ainews-web-2025/src/content/issues/24-05-13-ainews-gpt-4o-the-new-sota-everything-frontier-model-gpt4o-version.md

 date: '2024-05-13T22:58:05.906872Z'
 original_slug: ainews-gpt-4o-the-new-sota-everything-frontier
 description: >-
-  OpenAI announced GPT-4o, a new multimodal model with voice, vision, and real-time reasoning capabilities, surpassing previous models in speed, versatility, and language performance.
-The release includes demos of 3D object generation, improved image output, and expanded vocab size, challenging existing desktop AI startups.
+  **OpenAI** has released **GPT-4o**, a new **multimodal** model capable of reasoning across text, audio, and video in real time with low latency (~300ms).
+It features voice and vision capabilities, improved non-English language performance with an expanded 200k vocabulary tokenizer, and is available to all ChatGPT users including free plans.
+GPT-4o is half the price and twice as fast as GPT-4-turbo with 5x rate limits.
+The model supports real-time voice and video input/output and shows strong coding capabilities.
+  The release includes a new desktop app that can read screen and clipboard history, challenging existing desktop agent startups.
+The announcement was accompanied by demos including image generation and 3D object handling, with OpenAI achieving state-of-the-art performance in ASR and vision tasks.
+The update was widely discussed on social media, with comparisons to GPT-4T highlighting GPT-4o's speed and versatility. *"GPT-4o is smart, fast, natively multimodal, and a step towards more natural human-computer interaction"* and *"extremely versatile and fun to play with"*.
 companies:
   - openai
+  - lmsys
+  - multion
+  - adept
 models:
   - gpt-4o
+  - gpt-4-turbo
 topics:
-  - multimodal
-  - voice-recognition
+  - multimodality
   - vision
+  - speech-recognition
+  - tokenization
   - real-time-processing
+  - coding
+  - model-performance
-  - language-models
+  - model-optimization
-  - image-generation
+  - desktop-agents
+people:
-  - 3d-modeling
+  - sama
-  - ai-advancements
+  - gdb
 ---